-- Chapter, Sustainability Governance, in the 2023 NLB Group Sustainability Report, available on www.nlb.si/sustainability - b.
-Institution's accounting of the counterparty's highest governance body's role in non-financial reporting
+b.
+The institution's accounting of the counterparty's highest governance body's role in non-financial reporting

 Activities to engage and monitor client's management on governance risks (in addition to environmental and social risks) are set out in the Environmental and Social Transaction Policy Framework in NLB and NLB Group.
 The activities include the assessment of:

-- · whether the commitment to managing sustainability/ESG is relevant to the business, - presence of effective systems to manage sustainability/ESG, including accountability, - past record of regulatory breaches, fines, lawsuits, negative media, or stakeholder protests/complaints that demonstrate how well the client has been managing sustainability/ESG, - past track record through an online search of publicly available information such as media reports, social media, and nongovernmental organisation websites.
+- whether the commitment to managing sustainability/ESG is relevant to the business, - presence of effective systems to manage sustainability/ESG, including accountability, - past record of regulatory breaches, fines, lawsuits, negative media, or stakeholder protests/complaints that demonstrate how well the client has been managing sustainability/ESG, - past track record through an online search of publicly available information such as media reports, social media, and nongovernmental organisation websites.